lstasiak/JChess/README.md

 Project is in the initial phase.

-AI and GUI implementations are planned.
+AI and GUI implementations are planned (soon!).